punknight16/raspby-projects/index.markdown

 One last problem with this solution, is it's not easy to host a domain on AWS without using their DNS called Route53.
 I'll give Route53 a try, and that should be it.

 There is a lot of content here to digest, but this strategy is a maintainable, long-term solution for working on a blog with a group of other people.
 If you are interested in setting something like this up, feel free to subscribe, and I will reach out to you.

+### Usage Report

+I released this article yesterday to a few slack channels that I have with friends and I'd like to quickly go over what I learned from them.
+I can roughly break down the information into two categories:

+* direct feedback
+* indirect feedback

+Direct feedback is just persisting what people said about the about the post.
+To keep their privacy, I will refer to them as A, B, C, and so on.
+Indirect feedback is information I can  surmise from the Google Analytics data.

+### Person A
+Person A liked the theme, wanted a real domain, and suggested that I use spell check.
+I'll build a real homepage and get a domain this week, so that feedback can be quickly fixed.
+The spell check problem is a little more interesting.

+I'm using markdown files as my writing medium which means I am not using a text editor.
+Luckily the Raspberry Pi comes with a spell check command line tool called aspell.
+So I will add the following helpful command to my publishing process:

+`aspell -c <filename.md>`

+After using this tool, it updates the current file, and generates a .bak file as a backup.
+Because I'm using git, .bak file is not necessary, so the backup file will need to be deleted each time I use the utility.

+### Person B

+Person B was more interested in talking about their own blog, but I think there is some valuable information still their.
+I originally though that bloggers might be interested working on a blog together, but it seems that a lot of people have their own blog already.
+A simple activity feed feature on the homepage of this site will allow readers to contribute to this blog while still maintaining the ownership over their own blog.

+### Indirect Feedback

+On September 6, 2020, the post received 33 unique page views among my friends and a 90.91% bounce rate.
+This means that 3 people took the time to read the article.
+I attribute the low 33 unique page views number to not an interesting enough title.
+The high bounce rate I attribute to not providing a demo.
+Most people want to see the final product, not the steps required to make a product.

+To fix these problems, I'm going to:

+[ ] change title: "Creating a Blog using Jekyll-S3-GoogleAnalytics on a Raspberry Pi [ ] add a demo video
+[ ] create a homepage with an RSS activity feed
+[ ] run aspell on every post
+[ ] add a domain name to the site